 For this, it is advisable to:

-- Choose the accessories and equipment taken on a trek carefully and avoid your bag being too heavy.
+• Mind Your Backpack: Choose accessories and equipment thoughtfully to prevent excessive weight.
 To find out more, here is the essential equipment for hiking.

 How to Properly Plan Your Physical Preparation?

-Now that you know the 3 pillars to work on during your physical preparation for hiking.
+Now that you’re aware of the three pillars to focus on during your physical preparation for hiking.
 Here is the guide to properly planning your trek training.

 Know Your Physical Condition

-- A sedentary person?
-In this case, you will have to plan physical preparation over a longer term, start with a fairly light pace and increase the difficulty slowly.
+• Sedentary Person: In this case, you will have to plan physical preparation over a longer term, start with a fairly light pace, and increase the difficulty slowly.

 Define Your Objectives Upstream